nalli379/Recipe-Search-Using-Edamam-API/README.md

 - Make a new search to loop the program to the start.

-Contributing: Jemilah contributed a separate spell check program which we adapted into a function that fit into the search recipe function.

 Credits: Natalie and Jemilah

 ![Recipe Search Edamam - 1](https://user-images.githubusercontent.com/88142518/127854010-9900466f-f877-432e-a379-c6503ac51993.png)